The Advising Process

 You will notice on your SASS audit that you have several choices to make regarding which classes to take.
 The next step in the process is to read up on these courses and get an idea of which ones you prefer.
 Course descriptions can be found in the Catalogue.

-After you have done this, or if you are still unsure which track you want to do and have questions, you are ready to meet with our Department Advisor, Chasidy Fisher Hobbs.
-You can make your own advising appointment through Make Advising Appointment (You will need to log into your UWF email).
+After you have done this, or if you are still unsure which track you want to do and have questions, you are ready to meet with our Department Advisor.
+You can make your own advising appointment by logging into my.uwf.edu and going to the GradesFirst App.

 After you have met with our Department Advisor and decided on a degree plan it will soon be time to begin thinking about "What is next?"
 The semester before your senior year you will meet with a Department of Environmental Studies Faculty Member to discuss plans for post-graduation.
 At this meeting the faculty member will also help ensure you are right path to graduate on time.
 Our Department Advisor will discuss this with you at your initial advising appointment.